Jeran Gwyn-Raven sat down quietly on his tower couch and fingered the controls in the armrest, but did not activate them.

 But a mind.
 A sentient, thinking mind.

 In the Tower, Jeran's eyes popped open, and the whine of the dynamo he had been drawing upon dropped to inaudible levels.
 He sat up, his hands shaking.
-With a quick internal glandular adjustment, he filtered the extra adrenaline out of his system.
+With a quick internal glandular adjustment, he filtered the extra adrenaline out of his system and, quite literally, slowed his heartbeat.

 A moment of self-doubt assaulted him--if the mind he had touched had been alien, why had he thought of it as a dragon?
-Dragons were a human thing, stories built up when ancient man had unearthed fossilized dinosaur bones without knowing what they were, or how they got there.
-Or had the mind been so alien to him, that the first thing his mind had done was draw something out of mythology to describe it?
+Dragons were a human thing, stories built up when ancient man had unearthed fossilized dinosaur bones without knowing what they actually were or how they got there.
+Or was the mind so alien to him, that the first thing his mind had done was draw something out of mythology to describe it?

 He should go back and touch it again, to be certain.

 And yet--this was his first day as Deneb Prime.
 There were protocols to be followed.
 Rules that existed because there were reasons.
 He couldn't violate these rules his very first day as Prime.
 In a case like this, he should contact Earth Prime and report it.
-Nor should he be arrogant, to believe that if he touched it again and things went sour, he could handle it alone.
+And he absolutely should not be arrogant, to believe that if he touched it again and things went sour, he could handle it alone.

 So he called up a console window, and quickly typed out a report.
 The first report he'd entered into the system as Deneb Prime.
 He did this to organize his thoughts, and to identify more precisely which planet circling which star had these dragons on it.
 Rukbat, his star charts told him.
 There was a planet circling it that scientists had determined was probably habitable, using spectrum analysis and other methods of research from telescopes set up on Altair.
 However, it showed few traces of the elements a modern starfaring civilization needed to expand.
 There were far better prospects out there for the Nine Star League to explore.
 Iota Aurigae was one recent example, colonized almost solely due to its extremely rich and easily-accessible mineral deposits.

-Once Jeran had completed typing up his report, he revved the dynamos again, and reached out to touch his father's sleeping mind.
+Once Jeran had completed typing up his report, and the last initial tremors of excitement and trepidation in his hands had ceased, he revved the dynamos again, and reached out to touch his father's sleeping mind.
 Earth Prime!

 Mmm?
 His father said.
 Go to bed, Jeran.
 I'm worn out.
 Your mother's worn out.
-Hell, even Afra's worn out, and he's good at hiding it.
-Didn't you party enough?
+Hell, even Afra's worn out, and he's good at hiding it and didn’t even attend the second party.
+Didn't you celebrate enough?

 Doubt assailed Jeran, but he hid it well behind shields not even his father could break.
 Earth Prime, I'm sorry for disturbing you, but I have a report to make.
 I thought it was important enough to wake you with.
 He knew he sounded stuffy, but he had to make his father know he was contacting him in his role of Prime, not family member.